 The field of micro-/nanotechnology has been gaining tremendous momentum, as evidenced by an explosive rise in the number of publications, patents, and commercial activities.
-This is an introductory course intended to expose students to the field as well as real-world applications.
+This is an introductory course intended to expose students to the field and real-world applications.
 Lectures will include an overview of scaling of material properties at the nanoscale, micro- and nanofabrication methods, and essential analytical tools of relevance to the field.
 All through the course, we will go over electronic, optical, and biological applications of emerging micro- and nanoscale devices and materials.

 Instructor: Gracias

-545.652 Fundamentals of Transport Phenomena 🏛
+545.652 Advanced Transport Phenomena 🏛